adobiss/resample-web-service/README.md

 4. pip install -r .\requirements.txta

-### Run Test Script
+### Run Test Script:

-1. cd project root folder
+1. open relevant prompt
-2. type 'uvicorn main:app' in command line to launch server manually (add '--reload' if required to make changes to main.py)
+2. cd project root folder
-3. run 'test_main.py --source-file YOUR_FILE_PATH' from shell. '--source-file YOUR_FILE_PATH' is optional.
-If missing, Python will use the file path specified in main.py
+3. activate the environment

-Alternatively:
+4. type 'uvicorn main:app' in command line to launch server manually (add '--reload' if required to make changes to main.py)
-	3. add local file path to test_main.py
+5. repeath steps 1, 2 & 3
-	4. run test_main.py
+6. run 'test_main.py --source-file YOUR_FILE_PATH' from prompt. '--source-file YOUR_FILE_PATH' is optional.
+If missing, Python will use the file path specified by you in main.py

-### Current functionality
+### Current functionality:

 The Web Service is built with DevOps framework in mind.
 As majority of the time was spent researching API frameworks, concurrency and parallelism as well as studying FastAPI documentation the goal was to build a basic Web Service that possesses full range of functionality and improve incrementally.

-### Missing functionality
+### Missing functionality:

 Proper test scripts, HTTP exception handling.

-### Future improvements
+### Future improvements:

 Concurrency using 'async def' path operation functions.
 Deploy properly using Docker, accept multiple files from single client, run uvicorn server from Python file, workflow improvements.